What is the Milky Way?

-In this type of photography the development is especially important , when you see the result in RAW on the screen you will know perfectly what I am talking about.
+In this type of photography, development is significant; when you see the result in RAW on the screen, you will know perfectly what I am talking about.

 If you have shot in RAW and the photo is correctly exposed, the image will have more information than what you can see with the naked eye.
-With the help of contrast, color temperature , highlights, etc., you will discover the piece of spiral of our galaxy that you just photographed.
+With the help of contrast, color temperature, highlights, etc., you will discover the piece of the spiral of our galaxy that you just photographed.

 - Make sure that the weather conditions will be correct.

 - Better that there is no moon or at least that there is not too much light in the sky.

 - Shoot in RAW, with noise reduction activated.

 - Use high ISOS, from 1600 to 6400 depending on the camera.

 - Apply the 600/500 rule or use the application to calculate the maximum exposure time so that the stars do not appear as traces or unclear.